 While California recovers from the economic downturn resulting from COVID, CalFresh is the first line of defense against hunger.
-It also aids in improving a person's health given the high rates of food insecurity, obesity, and dietrelated chronic disease in the nation.
+It also aids in improving a person's health given the high rates of food insecurity, obesity, and diet-related chronic disease in the nation.
 This is especially significant for children and older adults.
 When resources are stretched, food is the first to be cut.
 CalFresh supports the economic stability of eligible low-income individuals and families.

-Funding - The FY 2022-23 Enacted State Budget continues funding for Pandemic Electronic Benefit Transfer System (EBT) through the 2021-22 school year and proposes a caseload increase of 12% in FY21-22 and 4.7% in FY22-23.
+Funding - The Governor's Proposed Budget continues funding for Pandemic Electronic Benefit Transfer System (EBT) through the 2021-22 school year and proposes a caseload increase of 12% in FY21-22 and 4.7% in FY22-23.
 Federal benefits will continue to fund the \$95 CalFresh Emergency Allotment to CalFresh and California Food Assistance Program (CFAP) households funded through the CARES Act through March 2022.
-The FY 2022-23 Enacted State Budget provides \$40 million GF to expand CFAP to Californians age 50 and older regardless of immigration status.
+The Governor's Proposed Budget provides \$40 million GF in FY22-23 to expand CFAP to Californians age 50 and older regardless of immigration status.
 However, more than half of children in undocumented immigrant families live in poverty.
 Further expansion to include all Californians regardless of immigration status who face food insecurity, will reduce inequity and racial disparity.